 Being injured at work or getting an occupational disease can lower your employee’s ability to work.
 Our insurance guarantees the best possible treatment for your employee through Pohjola Hospital or our other medical partners.
 We help your employee to get better and return to work with the aim of minimising the costs incurred by your business.

-The majority of workers’ sick days are due to illness or injuries sustained outside of work.
-In order to ensure the fastest recovery time for your employees who are injured in their spare time, it is worth taking out additional leisure-time accident insurance cover.
+Most employees’ absences are due to illness or injuries sustained outside of work.
+In order to ensure the fastest recovery time for employees who are injured outside working hours or during remote work, it is worth extending their insurance cover by taking out remote work insurance or leisure-time accident insurance cover, for example.

 - Our most extensive leisure-time accident insurance policy covers almost all activities outside of work, including sports and international travel.

 - Our limited leisure-time accident insurance policy does not cover injuries sustained in connection with the more high-risk sports, such as football or snowboarding.

 - Our non-competitive sports insurance for leisure time only covers injuries sustained in the course of non-competitive sporting events sponsored by the employer.

 Alternatively, you can take out Group accident insurance to cover your staff outside of work.
 To protect against illness, we recommend that you take our Health insurance, which covers, for example, expenses incurred from tests and the treatment of illnesses.
 You can choose the most suitable package for your staff from our range of options.

 How is the premium for workers' compensation insurance determined?

 The price for statutory workers’ compensation insurance will be determined mainly on the basis of the total payroll and the employees’ job titles.
 The total payroll is used to measure the amount of work, and the job titles describe the risk of occupational accidents and diseases in that work.
 For example, work in an office environment involves a much smaller risk of accidents than work at a building site.